School Library

 • What was life like in the Kingdom of Mali?

-• How did Tudor religious changes impact the people of England?
+• How did Tudor religious changes impact the people?

-• Was the world "turned upside down" by the English Civil War?
+• To what extent was the world "turned upside down" by the English Civil War?

-• How did the Industrial Revolution impact people's working lives?
+• How did the Industrial Revolution impact working lives in Carlisle?

 • How significant were the Suffragettes?